 ROGER, Abraham (A. Rogerius).
 Haarlem (?)
 1609 — Gouda 1649.
 Dutch Reformed Priest in India and Indonesia.
 Studies at Leiden, in 1631 left for the east.
-Worked in 1630-47 as the minister of Dutch congregation in India and Indonesia (1632-42 in Pulicat [Pāliakatta] factory on Tamil coast, then in Batavia).
-In 1647 returned to the Netherlands.
-Married with Emmerentia Poots
+Worked in 1631-47 as minister of Dutch congregations in India and Indonesia (1632-42 in Pulicat [Pāliakatta] factory on Tamil coast, then in Batavia).
+In September 1647 returned to the Netherlands.
+Married with Emmerentia Pools

 Last Updated on 1 month by Admin